Our Rating: 9.5/10

 Now, PU leather is known to fade or crack or peel over time.
 And, there are people out there who avoid synthetic leather at all costs because they have had bad experiences with it in the past.
 And, if that’s the case for you, that’s completely fine.

-Secretlab HAS recently released a fabric-version of both their Titan and Omega series chairs, which they’re calling their Softweave series.
+Secretlab did release a fabric-version of both their Titan and Omega series chairs, which they’re calling their Softweave series.
 They also offer genuine leather versions of both their Titan and Omega series chairs.
 I personally have not sat in either the Softweave series chair, or their genuine Napa leather series chairs, and both of them do cost more than the PU leather versions, but if you do want to avoid PU leather, Secretlab does offer alternative options.

 Also, on the material on the armrests, everything is still intact there as well.
 And, in fact, anything related to durability and built-quality, the Titan is not really any different than the day I got it.